achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Firmware Configuration Assistant**
    The new assistant makes flashing the firmware easier than ever — not much technical experience required.

+- **Command Binary Sensors Disabled by Default**
+   Since event entities offer the most convenient way to work with the doorbell, binary sensors are now disabled by default when adding Doorman to Home Assistant.
+You can still enable them manually at any time if needed.

 - **More Readable Log Messages**
    Log messages have been refined for improved clarity and readability.